nolosb/discourse-theme-pinboard/Readme.md

 # Pinboard

-Pinboard is a sliding theme for Discourse.
-It's a modern take on bulletin boards.
+Pinboard is a theme for Discourse that features a simple user interface.
+It goes well with a flat taxonomy, like a plain list of categories or tags.

 ![screenshot of landing page - dark mode](https://user-images.githubusercontent.com/26887899/213835950-5a2a1c9d-dc95-4328-a1bf-108716dbe373.png)